uscensusbureau/the-opportunity-project/pages/about.md

   - text:
       title: About
       blurb: |-
-        The Opportunity Project (a.k.a.
-‘TOP’) engages technologists, government, and communities to prototype digital products that solve real-world problems with open data.<br><br>
+        <b>The Opportunity Project (a.k.a.
+‘TOP’) engages technologists, government, and communities to prototype digital products</b> that solve real-world problems with open data.<br><br>

-         It operates through 12-14 week technology design sprints, focused on the nation’s toughest challenges, from the opioid crisis and disaster relief to improving STEM education and workforce development.
-To date, over 200 digital products have been created, using open data to serve families, businesses, local leaders, and communities nationwide.<br><br>
+         It operates through 12-14 week technology design [sprints](https://opportunity.census.gov/sprints/), focused on the nation’s toughest challenges, from the opioid crisis and disaster relief to improving STEM education and workforce development.
+To date, over 200 digital [products](https://opportunity.census.gov/showcase/) have been created, using [open data](https://opportunity.census.gov/data/) to serve families, businesses, local leaders, and communities nationwide.<br><br>

         TOP addresses broad national challenges as well as specific community and regional challenges, such as those facing Puerto Rico or Indigenous Communities.